The First $100,000 is the Hardest – the Miracle of Compound Interest

 In simple terms, a low interest rate dulls the impact of the interest on your interest and your end result is much lower.

-That’s why long term return is another key factor in long term investing.
+That’s why the long term rate is another key factor in long term investing.

 If you’re investing $10,000 and getting a 2% return then your total after 30 years is just north of $18,000.